Eneojo22/MynewWeatehrApp/README.md

 Get live updates about the weather of a particular location.
 This web application is design for the Alx program final project.
 The application core function is the provision of the weather conditions of a particular geographical location.

-Full Stack Web Development done by Aderibigbe Ayomide Oluwabusayo
+Full Stack Web Development done by Aderibigbe Ayomide Oluwabusayo  and Ejiga victor eneojo

 Usage: the web application can be directly used and accessed from https://weatherforcast.pythonanywhere.com/ It's user friendly, login if you have a registered account with the site, otherwise signup for a new account.
 Then you're granted free access to get the weather data of any city around the world.
 The site if up and running 24/7, so feel free to make use of it at anytime.